Wwwwei/mmo-economist/README.md

   - **Recharge**: Any forex behavior where players make payments in the game, such as IAP.
 - Economic Entity: **Agent players with different personalities.**
 - Economic Structure
-  - **Market Economy**: Free economy without any economic regulation and control
+  - **Market Economy**: Free economy without any economic regulation and control.
-  - **Planned Economy**: Economy with economic regulation and control by human or AI
+  - **Planned Economy**: Economy with economic regulation and control by human or AI.

 ## Running
 GYM-style environment for using in practice: